justinethier/cyclone/tail-blog-post-notes.md

 Well that's interesting, `tail` is spending all of its time computing `Cyc_length`.

-A compiled Cyclone program is just a regular C program so we can use `gdb` to debug it and figure out how `Cyc_length` is being called.
+Again, Cyclone compiles programs to C, so we can use `gdb` to debug them and figure out how `Cyc_length` is being called.

 First we need to know what inputs to use: